 - Vector artwork saved in one of the following formats: .ai, .eps or .pdf (.jpg saved as .pdf will not work)

 - The artwork is saved to the dimensions you would like for it to print on your blank goods

 - All portions of the artwork are assigned specific Pantone colors.
 Unless a design is intentionally supposed to be printed as a 4-color process design, the art file should not be in CMYK.

-Please contact us for our current screen printing, and direct to garment pricing.
+Please contact us for our current screen printing pricing. please click here.

 We have the capabilities to print up to 12 colors, this works well for simulated process jobs.
 Since we offer process inks we can also complete 4 color process screen print jobs with ease, which also offers a softer hand than traditional plastisol inks.